amyreese/pyranha/README.md

 have the absolute minimum of UI elements; keyboard shortcuts and commands trump on-screen buttons.
 Documentation is of highest importance.

-Python, Gtk, Webkit, and YAML.
+Python, Gtk, CSS, and YAML.

 Planned Features